-When it comes to a child custody or divorce case one of the most contentious subjects tends to be the amount of child support that one parent becomes obligated to pay the other.
-It's not as if parents become greedy or callous towards the needs of their child during this time but something is grading about having to continue to have a relationship of some kind with a Co-parent after difficult child support, child custody, or divorce case.
-I get the impression that folks in this position just want to put the past behind them and not have much to do with their Co-parent.
+When it comes to a child custody or divorce case, one of the most contentious subjects tends to be the amount of child support that one parent becomes obligated to pay the other.
+It's not as if parents become greedy or callous towards their child's needs during this time.
+Still, something is grading about having to continue to have a relationship of some kind with a Co-parent after difficult child support, child custody, or divorce case.
+I get the impression that folks in this position want to put the past behind them and not have much to do with their Co-parent.
 However, the nature of your relationship with this person is changing over time but will never go away.

-While you and that person may no longer be in a relationship or a marriage together you will continue to work as a pair to raise a child.
-It may not feel like you in this other person are capable of working as a team and that may be the last thing you want to do for an extended period.
-However, your child benefits from having not only a relationship with both parents but benefits also when their parents also have a relationship of some sort when it comes to parenting.
-That relationship will likely be much more businesslike than cordial but even that is better than having no relationship at all.
+While you and that person may no longer be in a relationship or a marriage together, you will continue to work as a pair to raise a child.
+It may not feel like you in this other person are capable of working as a team, which may be the last thing you want to do for an extended period.
+However, your child benefits from having a relationship with both parents and benefits when their parents also have a relationship of some sort when it comes to parenting.
+That relationship will likely be much more businesslike than cordial, but even that is better than having no relationship at all.

 Calculating child support in Texas

-we have already established that the paying of child support is one of the most significant Barnes that will continue to tie you and your child's other parent together. even without knowing much about the specifics of child support in Texas, you are likely well aware of what it is and generally speaking what is meant to do.
-Every once in a while we even see news stories about parents being ordered to pay large amounts of child support and parents who neglect to pay child support and end up suffering consequences as a result.
-These are somewhat interesting headlines and stories that grab our attention but you will most likely not find yourself in a circumstance like this.
+we have already established that the paying of child support is one of the most significant Barnes that will continue to tie you and your child's other parent together.
+Even without knowing much about the specifics of child support in Texas, you are likely well aware of what it is and, generally speaking, what it is meant to do.
+Every once in a while, we even see news stories about parents being ordered to pay large amounts of child support and parents who neglect to pay child support and end up suffering consequences as a result.
+These are somewhat interesting headlines and stories that grab our attention, but you will most likely not find yourself in a circumstance like this.

 For the vast majority of us who would find ourselves in a family law case of some sort, the reality is that child support is calculated in a formulaic manner.
-This comes as a surprise to many parents who had assumed that child support is determined on a case by case basis by the judge.
-Like many issues in your divorce or child custody case, the judge will have little role in coming up with the specific child support figure that you would be obligated to pay.
+This comes as a surprise to many parents who had assumed that child support is determined on a case-by-case basis by the judge.
+Like many issues in your divorce or child custody case, the judge will have little role in finding the specific child support figure you would be obligated to pay.
 The role of the judge would be to review the child support order and ensure that it is in the best interest of your child or children.

 Rather, child support is calculated by first figuring out your net monthly income.
 You would take your gross income and subtract out taxes in other items until you arrive at a basic take-home amount per month.
-This number would allow you to arrive at a very close to the accurate figure for child support purposes.
-You and your attorney would perform a slightly more detailed analysis of your take-home pay in net monthly income during your case but for our purposes, this provides you with a very close approximation of what you would end up having on the table as far as your net monthly income.
+This number would allow you to arrive close to the accurate figure for child support purposes.
+You and your attorney would perform a slightly more detailed analysis of your take-home pay in net monthly income during your case.
+Still, for our purposes, this provides you with a very close approximation of what you would end up having on the table as far as your net monthly income.

-From there, simple multiplication would allow you to arrive at the figure of child support that you would end up being obligated to pay.
-The mechanics of paying child support typically center around a wage withholding order that is signed off on by a judge and submitted to your employer.
-That order would instruct your employer to withhold the sum of child support or payment directly to the Child Support division of the office of the attorney general.
+From there, simple multiplication would allow you to arrive at the child support figure you would end up being obligated to pay.
+The mechanics of paying child support typically center around a wage withholding order signed off on by a judge and submitted to your employer.
+That order would instruct your employer to withhold the sum of child support or payment directly to the Child Support division of the attorney general's office.
 From there, payment will be made to your Co-parent.

 When can you expect your child support obligation to end?

-Just as your child support order will contain a specific date on which your obligation begins there will also be an endpoint to your obligation to pay.
-Once your child becomes an adult then he or she would theoretically no longer require assistance financially from you or your Co-parent to survive the period, of course, we have all heard stories or even been apart of circumstances where an adult child has continued to need assistance whether or not he or she is still in school or is attempting to find their way in the workforce.
+Just as your child support order will contain a specific date on which your obligation begins, there will also be an endpoint to your obligation to pay.
+Once your child becomes an adult, then they would theoretically no longer require assistance financially from you or your Co-parent to survive the period; of course, we have all heard stories or even been a part of circumstances where an adult child has continued to need assistance whether or not they are still in school or is attempting to find their way in the workforce.

-The obligation to pay child support in most situations ends when your child reaches the age of 18 or graduates from high school, whichever occurs later.
-This is a pretty big distinction and was the central focus of a family law case that I had very early in my career.
+In most situations, the obligation to pay child support ends when your child reaches the age of 18 or graduates from high school, whichever occurs later.
+This is a pretty big distinction and was the central focus of a family law case that I had early in my career.
 What ended up happening was that a father stopped paying child support in February when his daughter turned eighteen and didn't think anything of it.
-His daughter was graduating from high school in May and at that point, his obligation to pay child support would end under the terms of his final decree of divorce.
+His daughter was graduating from high school in May, and at that point, his obligation to pay child support would end under the terms of his final decree of divorce.

 However, he had mistakenly believed that the obligation would end at the earlier of the two dates rather than later.
 Despite occasional reminders from our client, the father failed to make these payments.
-He would argue that he was paying money towards college costs, repair bills for the child's vehicle, and another day to day needs that his daughter would come to him with.
+He would argue that he was paying college costs, repair bills for the child's vehicle, and other day-to-day needs that his daughter would come to him with.
 Our client would remind him that these were not child support payments and that he would need to fulfill his end of the obligation as far as that was concerned.

-Eventually, he and his attorney worked with us to come up with a payment plan that would work towards his paying down his child support arrearage.
-The result of the case was not the end of the world for anyone, but it was a nuisance for our client to have to hire a lawyer and go through some degree of trouble to have a wrong righted.
-If her co-parent had correctly read and understood the terms of their final decree of divorce all of this hassle and cost could have been avoided.
+Eventually, he and his attorney worked with us to develop a payment plan that would work towards his paying down his child support arrearage.
+The result of the case was not the end of the world for anyone, but it was a nuisance for our client to hire a lawyer and go through some degree of trouble to have a wrong righted.
+If her co-parent had correctly read and understood the terms of their final decree of divorce, all of this hassle and cost could have been avoided.

 How do you get the child support withholding to end?

-You will need to schedule a hearing in front of the judge to present your issues to him or her.
+You will need to schedule a hearing in front of the judge to present your issues to them.
 This will be an uncontested hearing.
 This means that your co-parent will not be opposing your petition.
 You will need to attend a short hearing on the court's uncontested docket.
 You can contact the court in advance to determine when the uncontested docket is heard and when you need to appear.
-Once there, you should approach the judge when your cause number o or name is called.
+Once there, it would help to approach the judge when your cause number o or name is called.
 Be sure to bring paper copies of your petition and order even though you electronically filed them previously.

-Once the judge signs your order terminating your responsibility to pay child support then you should have that order mailed from the clerk of the court to your employer.
+Once the judge signs your order terminating your responsibility to pay child support, you should have that order mailed from the clerk of the court to your employer.
 You should always keep a copy of your order in your files in case any discrepancies occur about the subject of child support in the future.
-As long as your obligation to end support has truly passed and you owe no child support then the judge will approve your petition without much issue.
+As long as your obligation to end support has truly passed and you owe no child support, then the judge will approve your petition without much issue.

-Keep in mind that you will need to notify your co-parent that you are filing a petition to terminate your child support obligation.
-If you file your petition, sign up for a hearing with the judge, and appear before the court but have not provided notification to your co-parent then your judge will not be able to sign your documents.
-You must either send her or him a certified letter (return receipt requested) or talk to him or her about filling out a waiver of service that will also be provided to the court.
+Remember that you will need to notify your co-parent that you are filing a petition to terminate your child support obligation.
+If you file your petition, sign up for a hearing with the judge, and appear before the court but have not provided notification to your co-parent, then your judge will not be able to sign your documents.
+You must either send them a certified letter (return receipt requested) or talk to them about filling out a waiver of service that will also be provided to the court.
 Either method would provide sufficient notice for your lawsuit to proceed.

 What can you do to prevent problems from occurring regarding child support payments?

-As we have already discussed at length in today's blog post you need to be able to no and understand the charts for orders contained in your final decree of divorce in your suit affecting the parent-child relationship.
-Without knowing your orders you are essentially flying blind.
-As you saw in the example that I provided you with earlier into these blog posts even well-meaning, but ignorant, parents can be susceptible to making mistakes regarding how child support is paid.
+As we have already discussed at length in today's blog post, you need to be able to no and understand the charts for orders contained in your final decree of divorce in your suit affecting the parent-child relationship.
+Without knowing your orders, you are essentially flying blind.
+As you saw in the example, I provided you with earlier in these blog posts, even well-meaning but ignorant parents can make child support mistakes.
 Don't let the father in my example be you in the future.

 You should also establish a relationship with your Co-parent to the extent that you can do it.
-This means that you should extend to him or her a great deal of patience when it comes to discussing these topics.
-If something comes up where you are unable to pay your child support or lose a job it is easier to speak to him or her directly if you have a pre-existing relationship.
+This means that you should extend to them a great deal of patience when discussing these topics.
+If something comes up where you cannot pay your child support or lose a job, it is easier to speak to them directly if you have a pre-existing relationship.
 Constantly being on bad terms with this person means that you are more likely to find yourself in the courtroom in the future.

 Questions about the material continued in today's blog post?
 Contact the Law Office of Bryan Fagan